neej1979/qa-brain-lite/README.md

 The llm-evals/ folder includes:

 - golden.yaml → small golden set with expected behaviors
-- run_eval.ts → stub runner (uses mock outputs in this starter)
+- run_eval.ts → stub runner (uses mock outputs in this repo)

 In production, swap mock_output for real model responses and keep the same expected-check logic.